 Whether or not you’re operating a traceability system right now, you probably know that there are several options available, including laser and dot peen permanent marking systems or non-permanent options such as labels, ink, or tags

 .
 While the latter have been go-to solutions in the past, today’s permanent marking technologies ensure that your data remains on your parts from assembly all the way through final delivery to your customers.

-Laser marking systems, due to their flexibility and precision, provide a multitude of cost-saving benefits to manufacturers, including:
+Laser marking systems, thanks to their flexibility and precision, provide a multitude of cost-saving benefits to manufacturers, including:

 Reduce Human Error